 Sexual Assault Justice Initiative

 SAJI presents a unique opportunity to not only measure success but to improve how the justice system in general, and prosecution in particular, responds to sexual assault cases.
-To that end, AEquitas and its partners will develop a Sexual Assault Response Model to guide prosecution practices.
-These practices will promote the effective use of available evidence and employment of trial strategies, while stressing the importance of collaboration and coordination among allied professionals.
-The Model will serve as the foundation for the development of easy-to-implement performance measures that the seven pilot sites will test.
-The Model, the set of performance measures, and additional resources (including an Implementation Guide), will be published at the conclusion of SAJI to enable any jurisdiction to improve its response to sexual violence.
+To that end, AEquitas and its partners have developed the Model Response to Sexual Violence for Prosecutors: An Invitation to Lead (RSVP Model) to guide prosecution practices.
+The RSVP Model promotes the effective use of available evidence and employment of trial strategies, while stressing the importance of collaboration and coordination among allied professionals.
+The RSVP Model serves as the foundation for the development of easy-to-implement performance measures that the seven pilot sites will test.
+The Model, including a set of performance measures, and additional resources (including an Implementation Guide), are being published throughout the SAJI to enable any jurisdiction to improve its response to sexual violence.

 History of the Initiative

 In 2014, researchers Katherine Tellis and Cassia Spohn found that "[o]ne of the most enduring realities of sexual assault is that very few cases result in arrest, prosecution, and conviction of [perpetrators]".
 Research conducted before and after this study also support this conclusion, with explanations ranging from gender bias to resource shortages to concern about conviction rates.